mirkobunse/CriticalDifferenceDiagrams.jl/docs/src/python-wrapper.md

 ## Performance

-Importing `CriticalDifferenceDiagrams_jl` for the first time will be extraordinarily slow because the Julia dependencies need to be installed then.
-Subsequent imports will be significantly faster but still quite slow.
-The slow execution of each first method call is due to Julia's just-in-time (JIT) compilation mechanism.
-All functions are compiled when they are called for the first time in a session.
+Importing the package and calling a method for the first time will be somewhat slow, due to Julia's just-in-time (JIT) compilation mechanism.
+JIT means that all functions are compiled when they are called for the first time in a session.
 As a result, the first call is super slow but subsequent calls are super fast.
-If your implementation design permits, generate multiple CD diagrams in each session, e.g. in batches or in the interactive mode of Python.
-Only then will you benefit from the JIT speedup of subsequent method calls.
+If your implementation design permits, generate multiple CD diagrams in each session to benefit from the JIT speedup of subsequent method calls.